meverett1167/bados-sg-agility-2018/docs/bados/module6.rst

    1. DoS Dashboard view shows an attack has been triggered.
 Select the attack, click the filter icon in upper right hand corner of Attacks table, and you can adjust the columns to view.

    2. This attack was initially mitigated with HTTP global rate limiting before a signature can be generated, accounted for in the **DoS Blocked** row.
-Then, as an attack signature is generated, all attack traffic should begins to be blocked with the request signature(s), evident by looking at the **Blocked Bad Request** row in transaction outcomes.
+Then, as an attack signature is generated, all attack traffic should begin to be blocked with the request signature(s), evident by looking at the **Blocked Bad Request** row in transaction outcomes.
 At this point, if you refresh the dashboard, DoS Blocked counts should remain static, and Blocked Bad Request counters should be incrementing.

    3. Behavioral DoS will generate and adjust signatures as the traffic changes.
 This panel shows the signatures, referenced by signature name, that have been used to mitigate this attack.